wgcrouch/scrum-board/README.md

 Clone

-Copy app/config/parameters.ini.dist to app/config/parameters.ini
+Copy app/config/parameters.yml.dist to app/config/parameters.yml

 Create an empty database

-Update parameters.ini with your database config
+Update parameters.yml with your database config

 From the root folder run "php bin/composer.phar install" to pull in all deps